FumingPower3925/albertbf/articles/2025/mini-gandalf.md

 tags: ["llm", "prompt-engineering", "red-teaming", "security", "puzzle", "python", "docker"]
 ---

-# Mini-Gandalf: A Puzzle Sandbox for Exploring LLM Defenses

 Imagine chatting with an AI assistant that's guarding a secret password, and your job is to coax it out through clever prompts, encodings, or even authorization rituals.
 Sounds like a fun challenge?
 That's the essence of red teaming LLMs – testing their defenses against information leakage.
 But what if we turned that into an interactive game with escalating difficulties, multiple solution paths, and real lessons in prompt engineering?

 Enter Mini-Gandalf: a proof-of-concept puzzle sandbox inspired by Lakera's Gandalf challenge.
 This project creates a series of levels where players try to extract a "watchword" (think secret password) from an LLM-powered assistant.
 Each level introduces new defensive layers, from simple output filters to external vector stores and nonce-based challenges.
 It's not just a game – it's an educational tool that demonstrates how to harden LLMs against prompt injections and unauthorized disclosures, all while keeping things engaging and multi-path.